wombleton/gitlaw-nz/acts/N/National Parks Act 1980.md

     (2) \[Repealed\]

-    (3) If, in any case to which paragraph (a) or (b) applies, no proceedings are taken in respect of that offence within 6 months after that seizure, or in proceedings taken within that period the information is dismissed, then, despite [subpart 6][199] of Part 4 of the Search and Surveillance Act 2012,---
+    (3) If, in any case to which paragraph (a) or (b) applies, no proceedings are taken in respect of that offence within 6 months after that seizure, or in proceedings taken within that period the charge is dismissed, then, despite [subpart 6][202] of Part 4 of the Search and Surveillance Act 2012,---

-    *   (a) in any case where the item seized is protected wildlife or the nest or egg of any protected wildlife or the body of any protected wildlife, or any part thereof, it shall be dealt with under the [Wildlife Act 1953][162]:
+    *   (a) in any case where the item seized is protected wildlife or the nest or egg of any protected wildlife or the body of any protected wildlife, or any part thereof, it shall be dealt with under the [Wildlife Act 1953][164]:

     *   (b) in any case where the item seized is a protected New Zealand object, it shall be dealt with as follows:

-        *   (i) where, under the [Protected Objects Act 1975][200], it is the property of the Crown, it shall be delivered to the Secretary for Internal Affairs or, with his consent, kept in the custody of the Director-General:
+        *   (i) where, under the [Protected Objects Act 1975][203], it is the property of the Crown, it shall be delivered to the Secretary for Internal Affairs or, with his consent, kept in the custody of the Director-General:

-        *   (ii) in any other case, it shall be delivered to the person who is entitled to its custody under the [Protected Objects Act 1975][200].
+        *   (ii) in any other case, it shall be delivered to the person who is entitled to its custody under the [Protected Objects Act 1975][203].